 Each of these savings accounts offers a worthwhile place to start a child’s banking journey.

 Alliant Kids Savings Account

-The account offers a mobile banking app that will allow you and your child to digitally monitor the account’s funds, as well as make deposits and review how much interest she has earned.
-When your child turns 13, she will be able to apply for a teen checking account with Alliant.
-With that, your child will be able to continue her journey to financial success.
+The account offers a mobile banking app that will allow you and your child to digitally monitor the account’s funds, as well as make deposits and review how much interest has been earned.
+Children 12 and older can apply for a Teen Checking Account with Alliant to continue their financial journey.